 Learn Quran through STEM

-I recently discovered these fun toys from Binaye that teach the message of the Quran through STEM.
+We reviews these fun toys from Binaye last year.
+They teach the message of the Quran through STEM.
 Impressive don’t you think?
 In a modern world that we live, we definitely need products that will help children see that Truth with clear eyes.

 These toys are built around verses of the Quran.
 They are weaved into a story and then an activity (STEM based) to go with it.
 Check out details on the Binaye.com site